Dinarauz/U.S-Retail-Clothing-Sales-Analysis-Performance-vs.-Goals/README.md

 **Project Summary: Retail Clothing Sales Analysis vs. Rolling Goals**

 **Objective**
-This project analyze will break in two two parts first part is how U.S retail clothing sales (NAICS 4481) performed compared to simulated rolling sales targets over time.
+This project analyze how U.S retail clothing sales (NAICS 4481) performed over time compared to sales goals.
+It is structured in two parts and levearaging both SQL and Tableu to deliver data - driven insights and visual storytelling.
 My goal was to understand performance trends, identify underperforming periods, and demonstrate advanced data analysis with SQL and Tableau.
+Part 1 will focus on macro level trends using data from the Federeal Reserve Economic Data (FRED).

 **Dataset**
 *Source:* Federal Reserve Economic Data (FRED) (https://fred.stlouisfed.org/series/MRTSSM4481USN?)